simonschiele/rofi-plugin-specialchars/README.md

 ### Installation

-**Rofi-plugin-template** uses autotools as build system.
+**rofi-plugin-specialchars** uses autotools as build system.
 If installing from git, the following steps should install it:

 ```bash
 $ autoreconf -i